-No specific public feedback was solicited in regards to the ordinance language.
-The project team provided regular updates on the Pilot Program and gathered feedback from restaurants in collaboration with the Downtown Boulder Partnership.
-Staff also provided regular updates to the Downtown Management Commission, the Boulder Junction Access District Commissions, the University Hill Commercial Area Management Commission, the Planning Board, the Transportation Advisory Board, and the Beverage Licensing Authority.
+No public feedback was solicited specifically in regard to the ordinance language.
+However, the project team provided regular updates on the Pilot Program and gathered feedback from restaurants in collaboration with the Downtown Boulder Partnership.
+Staff also provided regular updates to the Downtown Management Commission, the Boulder Junction Access District commissions, the University Hill Commercial Area Management Commission, the Planning Board, the Transportation Advisory Board, and the Beverage Licensing Authority.